On the Chern numbers of a smooth threefold: Proof of the main results

 \begin{example} Let $Z=\mathbb P^2$ and consider the $\mathbb P^1$-bundle over $Z$ with induced morphism $\pi\colon Y\to Z$.
 Then there exists a birational morphism $f\colon Y\to X$ which contracts a section $E$ of $\pi$ into a point.
 In particular, $X$ is the cone over $\mathbb P^2$ associated to $\ring Z.(2)$.
 Note that $X$ is terminal and $\mathbb Q$-factorial and $K_Y=f^*K_X+1/2 E$.
 Let $\ell$ be a line in $Z$ and let $F=\pi^*\ell$.
 Then $\{E,F\}$ is a basis of $\bar{H}^2(Y,\Z)$.
 On the other hand, $F'=f_*F$ is not Cartier and therefore it is not an element of $\bar{H}^2(X,\mathbb Z)$, while $2F'$ is a generator of $\bar{H}^2(X,\mathbb Z)$. \end{example}

-Given a divisorial contraction to a point $f\colon Y\to X$ within terminal threefolds, our goal is to first bound the difference $K^3_Y-K^3_X$ and then compute the cubic $F_Y$ associated to $Y$ from the cubic $F_X$ associated to $X$.
+Given a divisorial contraction to a point $f\colon Y\to X$ between terminal threefolds, our goal is to first bound the difference $K^3_Y-K^3_X$ and then compute the cubic form $F_X$ associated to $X$ from the cubic form $F_Y$ associated to $Y$.
 We begin with the following:

 \begin{proposition} Let $X_0$ be a smooth projective threefold and let

 be a sequence of steps of the minimal model program for $X_0$.
 Assume that is a divisorial contraction to a point $p\in X$.

 Then